 - conference notices.

 The goal of NPSINFO is to exchange information about nonpoint source pollution control and stormwater management.
 Therefore, this list is open to discussion on the wide range of NPS/stormwater topics, but subscribers who stray off-topic will be asked to continue their discussion elsewhere.
 In order to make the best use of subscribers' space and time, please hold personal discussions via private e-mail.
 While spirited exchange is great, no flames will be tolerated.

 Consequences for Misusing NPSINFO

 Because of the instantaneous nature of electronic lists, EPA cannot be responsible for the content of messages that appear on this list.
 Inappropriate or unprofessional postings will be dealt with on a case-by-case basis.
 To err is human, but it takes computer technology to magnify that error to the thousands of NPSINFO list subscribers.
 Penalties can range from warnings to outright bans (removal of offending subscriber from member rolls and automated rejection of subsequent requests to rejoin the list).

-Commercial advertising is not allowed, however if a product or service is directly and primarily relevant to the nonpoint source or stormwater management community, a short announcement with reference or link to more information elsewhere is acceptable.
+Commercial advertising is not allowed in general; however, if a product or service is directly and primarily relevant to the nonpoint source or stormwater management community, a short announcement with reference or link to more information elsewhere is acceptable.
 The linking page must be limited to a description of the particular product or service featured in the announcement; it is not to be a general marketing page for other products and services.
 Short announcements for educational webinars and webcasts that are directly and primarily relevant to the nonpoint source or stormwater management community may be posted to the list.
 However, announcements for presentations that are intended to promote proprietary products or services are not allowed.